Graduate Programs Application Process

 When you are ready to apply, visit Cal State Apply - Graduate to submit the university admission application and pay the $70 nonrefundable application fee online by the application deadline for your program.
 Be aware that the CSU does not offer application fee waivers for graduate applicants.
 CSULB graduates or candidates must reapply to the university under the same conditions and deadlines as all other applicants.
 The CSULB Admissions Office will send you a notification by email to acknowledge receipt of your university application.
 Students may only be considered for one application per academic term and will only be considered for the program for which they initially applied.

-Please submit one set of official transcripts from each college or university you have attended.
+Please submit one set of official transcripts only from the college or university you have earned your bachelor’s degree.
 Only one set of official transcripts is required, and they must be submitted to Enrollment Services.
 Official transcripts may be submitted electronically directly from a U.S. college or university to ES-IDPTrans@csulb.edu.
-Official transcripts may also be sent in a sealed envelope to the address below: Please Note: You must provide an official transcript from each college or university you have attended.
-This includes community colleges and other schools you have received transfer credit from in addition to study abroad schools.
-Failure to provide all transcripts by the program deadline will result in withdrawal due to an incomplete application.
+Official transcripts may also be sent in a sealed envelope to the address below:

 California State University, Long Beach